DarwinPineda3/Frontend-React/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+This project is an adaptation of a frontend I developed during my time at my previous company.
+In that context, I created a codebase using React + TypeScript with Vite.
+After completing that work, I decided to adapt and customize the project to share it as part of my portfolio.

+To access the application, use the following credentials:

+Username: user@example.com
+Password: password123

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh